davidorme/Masters_GIS/practicals/intro.md

 ## Getting started

-* Each practical has its own Posit Cloud assignment.
-This will contain all of the data needed for the practical and will have the required packages pre-installed.

-* If you are working on your own computer, you will need to install those packages and the data required in the practical.
+* You will need to install the required packages and the data required in the practicals.
 There are quite a lot of required packages - they could take a little while to set up.
 See [here](required_packages.md) for details of the packages and data you will need.

-* Once you have your project launched or a local working directory set up and are running in R then **create a new script file to record and run your code**.
+* Once you have the packages installed, have created a local working directory for the data and are running in R then **create a new script file to record and run your code**.

 * Work through the handouts at your own pace.